Part one is here. You’ll see I strayed a ways away from my original concept.

 What attracts me to the light at night was the eerie, unsettling quiet of it, combined with the man-made electric magic glow.
 I can’t quite find the words for it, which is why it’s an image.
 There’s almost an other-world component to the night when no one is around.

 So, even while my self-doubt was raging over using yet another static-looking person, I knew I couldn’t put the pose I actually liked better in the shot.
 It just didn’t go.
 And with that knowledge, and with the understanding that my image was not about the gas station idea, this place of transience, but the quality of the light and the darkness, I left the pumps unfinished.
-I feel it’s better that way. s it a gas station?
+I feel it’s better that way.
+Is it a gas station?
+I don’t think it is.
 Does it matter?
 It’s no longer about that.

 Perspective and the Inverse law